bubba169/moja-game/README.md

 MoJaGame is based on a few key concepts outline below.

-### Entity / Component
-MoJaGame is based on the entity component principal where generic entities that exist in a game are defined by the components they contain.
-Components do very little on their own, they are more like information storage but can contain code that should only affect the entity they are attached to.

 ### The Game Engine
 The game engine is a class that can be attached to the `App` for convenient access.
 It's main purpose will be to manage the flow of the game, construct the scene and contain game systems to manage the different elements in play.